 Photopheresis, also known as extracorporeal photopheresis (ECP), is a nonsurgical therapy that removes, treats and returns a patient's white blood cells.

-The Apheresis Program at UC San Diego Health System is the only outpatient therapeutic photopheresis center in San Diego County.
+The Apheresis Program at UC San Diego Health is the only outpatient therapeutic photopheresis center in San Diego County.

 Photopheresis involves removing blood through a needle or catheter and circulating it through a machine where the blood is separated into red cells, white cells, platelets and plasma.
 The white blood cells, which are responsible for immune response, remain in the photopheresis machine for treatment while the rest of the blood circulates back to the patient through a return needle.